-Weekly timetables are on the eschools class pages, with additional resources are available.
+Weekly timetables will be on the eschools class pages and additional resources are available.
 Class 1, 2 and 3 teachers have provided a feedback form for children to complete on a weekly basis and ask that parents return it.
 If children cannot complete the form on line or print and complete it, they can write their answers on blank paper and take it photo of it to email back.
 Class 4 use Seesaw for their feedback instead of the form.

-Teachers will stay in close contact with parents via email and regular phone calls where children are at home all the time.
-There will be teething problems over the first few weeks, but all staff are keen to support parents as much as possible.
+Teachers will stay in close contact with parents via email and regular phone calls where children are at home all the time and all staff are keen to support parents as much as possible.
 Playstation and Xbox can be used to access the internet and mobile phones can be cast to Smart TVs.
 We have a limited stock of laptops/ipads which we are loaning out and urge parents to contact us if we can help.

 The school has provided remote learning in a timetable format to make it easier for parents whose children are in school on same days and not others.
 However, it is not necessary to keep to the times or days if difficult.
-We abolutely understand that some parents are working from home and need to be flexible.
+We absolutely understand that some parents are working from home and need to be flexible.
+Teachers are providing a mixture of activities, some of which can be done independently.